 ApoE4 also promotes tau pathology (Sep 2017 news).
 Neurons in the layer II entorhinal cortex (EC) and hippocampal CA1 region are particularly vulnerable to tau tangles, and Jean-Pierre Roussarie and colleagues at Rockefeller University wondered if ApoE isoforms might influence this.
 Roussarie works in the laboratory of Nobel laureate Paul Greengard, who passed away April 13 at age 93 (see obituary).
 Roussarie profiled seven different neuronal types in wild-type mice at three different ages to identify pathways most altered in vulnerable neurons compared with those that resist tau pathology.
 Together with Olga Troyanskaya’s group at Princeton University, Roussarie and colleagues then combined these expression profiles with a compendium of human genomics and GWAS data for genes associated with tau pathology (Greene et al., 2015; Beecham et al., 2014).

 How about ApoE?
-Roussarie compared gene expression in healthy, year-old female ApoE2 mice to that in ApoE4 mice, and found 57 neuronal genes that were differently expressed, half turned up and the other half down.
+Roussarie compared gene expression in healthy, year-old female ApoE2 and ApoE4 mice, and found 57 neuronal genes that were differently expressed in the E4s, about half turned up and the other half down.
 These genes overlapped extensively with the tau vulnerability module of axonal plasticity genes, as well as with genes associated with tau tangles in another GWAS (Chibnik et al., 2017).
 In other words, ApoE4 affects the same set of genes as do aging and AD pathology.
 Within EC neurons, the effects of ApoE4, aging, and tau pathology all converge on axonal plasticity, Roussarie concluded.
 He noted that EC neurons extend extremely complex axonal arbors, and speculated that this may leave them vulnerable to perturbations in this process.

 While most studies of ApoE focus on the central nervous system, the protein is also abundant in the periphery.
 In Lisbon, Randy Bateman of Washington University in St. Louis reminded the audience that CNS and PNS versions are processed differently.
 In the CNS, all three isoforms turn over at the same rate, while in blood, they vary greatly.
 There, ApoE4 is cleared twice as fast as ApoE3.
 In line with this, people with one E3 and one E4 allele have more E3 than E4 in their plasma, while the opposite is true in brain (Wildsmith et al., 2012; Baker-Nigh et al., 2016).